 - A high deductible medical plan available including employer contributions and optional employee contributions and a limited Flexible Spending Account available

 - 15 paid holidays are made available each year: New Year’s Eve, New Year’s Day, Martin Luther King Day, President’s Day, Women’s International Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Indigenous Peoples Day, Veteran Day, Thanksgiving, and the day after Thanksgiving, Christmas Eve and Christmas Day.

 - 22.5 days of annual accrued PTO to start

 - Employee Assistance Program (EAP) and Talkspace for employees and their household members

-- Employer contributed 403B Retirement Plan with optional employee contributions
+- Immediate Employee contributed 403b, and an Employer Contributed 401a Retirement Plan with optional employee contributions after eligibility is met

 - Employee Discounts with TicketsatWork

-TO APPLY: Submit Resume & Cover Letter to firstname.lastname@example.org with “Workforce Development and Client Employment Manager” in subject line.
+TO APPLY: Submit Resume & Cover Letter to email@example.com with “Survivor Advocacy Coordinator II (North)” in subject line.
 Posting will continue until position is filled.
 The YWCA Golden Gate Silicon Valley is an Equal Opportunity Employer.

 We may be unable to respond to every individual submission due to a high volume of applicants.
 Please do not telephone.
 Applicants who do not follow the application procedure are immediately disqualified.